kelseyhightower/kubernetes-cluster-federation/labs/cluster-bootstrap.md

 # Cluster Bootstrap

-This tutorial will walk you through setting up Kubernetes clusters in 4 GCP regions.
+This tutorial will walk you through setting up Kubernetes clusters in 4 GCP regions using GKE.

 ## Create Clusters